jimeh/common-flow/common-flow.md

 - When a change branch is stable and ready, it is merged back in to master.
 - A release is just a git tag who's name is the exact release version string (e.g. "2.11.4").
-- Release branches can be used to avoid a change freezes on master.
+- Release branches can be used to avoid change freezes on master.
 They are not required, instead they are available if you need them.

 Terminology